 The cohort will be analysed using COX proportional hazards regression to generate hazard ratios for risk of switching to ARB following ACE inhibitor initiation.
 Comparisons will be made between people with asthma to the remaining general population.
 Risk of switching will be evaluated over a period of 6 months following ACE inhibitor discontinuation.
-The analysis will be adjusted for the aforementioned characteristics and confounders including a history of hypertension and cardiovascular disease.
+The analysis will be adjusted for patient characteristics and confounders including age, sex, socioeconomic deprivation and a history of hypertension and cardiovascular disease.